-POSITION aexpl,aexp2 : REM Puts cursor at location PRINT sexp : REM specified by aexp1 and aexp2.
+POSITION aexp1,aexp2 : REM Puts cursor at location PRINT sexp : REM specified by aexp1 and aexp2.

-GRAPHICS 0 is also used as a clear screen command either in Direct mode or Deferred mode.
-It terminates any previously selected graphics mode and returns the screen to the default mode (GRAPHIC 0).
+GRAPHICS $\emptyset$ is also used as a clear screen command either in Direct mode or Deferred mode.
+It terminates any previously selected graphics mode and returns the screen to the default mode (GRAPHIC $\emptyset$ ).